Private Lessons poster

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Philly makes the active choice to accept Nicole's advances, and they begin a sexual relationship, crossing him into a new adult world., moving from reaction to action.

 The Collapse moment at 65 minutes (75% through) represents the emotional nadir.
-Here, Philly is caught snooping by Lester and nearly killed, representing the death of his innocence and the complete collapse of his romanticized view of the relationship., demonstrates the protagonist at their lowest point.
+Here, Philly is caught snooping by Lester and nearly killed, representing the death of his innocence and the complete collapse of his romanticized view of the relationship., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 69 minutes initiates the final act resolution at 79% of the runtime.
 Philly synthesizes his newfound knowledge and decides to turn the tables - he'll use what Nicole taught him about deception and seduction to outsmart the blackmailers and save his father., demonstrating the transformation achieved throughout the journey.